trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

       octez-client rpc get "/chains/main/blocks/head/helpers/attestation_rights?delegate=$MY_BAKER&cycle=<current-cycle>"
       ```

-   If the baker has no rights, the command returns an empty array: `[]`.

    When the baker has attestation rights, the command returns information about them, as in this example:

    ```json